Island Detail Exterior Detail Package

 Are there ever extra charges?

 Only if your vehicle had an extreme problem, and we would let you know in advance.
-The only add on is the optional cut polish to remove scratches and swirl marks and it costs $45.
+The only add on is the optional cut polish to remove scratches and swirl marks.
 Totally optional.

 How long does it take?